Swipe to see connections

 Despite all this, Chell continued to climb the ranks, and when Jeffrey Maddrey was made chief of department in 2022, Chell was installed as chief of patrol.
 Since then, Chell has been one of the most visible figures in Adams’s NYPD.
 He has presided over a dramatic escalation in dangerous NYPD car chases.
 It’s an escalation that was challenged by the NYPD chief of risk management— until he was fired.

-The mayor and NYPD leadership returned from a tour of Israel over the summer enthusiastic about making wider use of police drones.
+The mayor and NYPD leadership returned from a tour of Israel over the summer of 2023 enthusiastic about making wider use of police drones.
 Sure enough, the NYPD use of drones is skyrocketing, from surveillance of backyard holiday parties to people exercising their constitutional right to protest, with Chell selling the proliferation of drones to the public.
-Chell appeared as a guest on the radio show of legendary racist Sid Rosenberg to talk about a pro-Palestine protest in Bay Ridge, not objecting when Rosenberg described the protesters as “animals.”
+In the fall of 2023, Chell appeared as a guest on the radio show of legendary racist Sid Rosenberg to talk about a pro-Palestine protest in Bay Ridge, not objecting when Rosenberg described the protesters as “animals.”
 “There is the First Amendment we have to deal with,” he told Rosenberg, but when people resist police, “We’re gonna take care of business.”

 Answers to